Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Abstract

 \section{Abstract}

-We introduce stacks classifying \'etale germs of pointed $n$-dimen\-sion\-al varieties.
+We introduce stacks classifying \'etale germs of pointed varieties of dimension $n$.
 We show that quasi-coherent sheaves on these stacks are universal $\mathcal{D}$- and $\mathcal{O}$-modules.
 We state and prove a relative version of Artin's approximation theorem, and as a consequence identify our stacks with classifying stacks of automorphism groups of the $n$-dimensional formal disc.
 We introduce the notion of convergent universal modules, and study them in terms of these stacks and the representation theory of the automorphism groups.

 \keywords{Universal D-modules.
 Universal O-modules.
 Classifying stacks.
 Automorphisms of formal discs.
 Artin approximation.}

 \subjclass{14D23, 14F10, 14B12.}